md8n/GCodeClean/README.md

 * clipping decimal places on arguments to meaningful values,
 * `per line` linting: splitting lines to match the actual execution order as per the NIST gcode spec, and then reorganising the 'words' on a line to conform to some common practices (but not all),
 * `annotate` the GCode with explanatory comments (optional),
-* 'soft', 'hard' or custom removal of superfluous tokens (`minimise`).
+* 'soft', 'medium', 'hard' or custom removal of superfluous tokens (`minimise`).
+* `preamble linting`: Adding a 'standard' set of gcode declarations, i.e. converting the 'implicit' to 'explicit'.

 We'll also look at supporting:
 * injecting blank lines to highlight significant instructions (tool raising, tool changes),
-* `preamble linting`: Adding a 'standard' set of gcode declarations, i.e. converting the 'implicit' to 'explicit'.
 * `postamble linting`: Similar to the `peramble`, but at the end of the file (obviously).

 ## Getting Started